All Episodes

 Yeah, it's actually very big.

-I mean, some people will tell you that it's only a Berlin state election from this weekend, but let's not forget this has been happening to Angela Merkel's party now, the Christian Democrats, um, for election upon election over the last few months.
+I mean, some people will tell you that it's only a Berlin state election from this weekend, but let's not forget this has been happening to Angela Merkel's party now, the Christian Democrats, for election upon election over the last few months.

-People are absolutely fed up with the open borders uh policies that have been enacted by the German government.
+People are absolutely fed up with the open borders policies that have been enacted by the German government.

-But also what they're seeing on the street corners, also what they're seeing in terms of their taxes, in terms of their jobs, in terms of their cultures being affected and changed.
+They're fed up with what they're seeing, not just in terms of terror attacks, which I appreciate Kasim's statistics on the likelihood of those hurting you, but we should obviously be trying to minimize that too, but also what they're seeing on those street corners, also what they're seeing in terms of their taxes, in terms of their jobs, in terms of their cultures being affected and changed.

-The worst post-war result in Berlin before or after the nineteen eighty-nine fall of the Berlin Wall.
+Angela Merkel's party, the Christian Democratic Union, they only won 17.5%, the worst post-war result in Berlin before or after the 1989 fall of the Berlin Wall.

-I mean this is historic and it's all due to the riding wave of popular anger over her open door refugee policy.
+I mean, this is historic, and it's all due to the riding wave of popular anger over her open-door refugee policy.

 It is telling.

-I think in a very big way.
+Yeah, I think in a very big way.

 What is it like, for example, you and I have discussed the media refuses to acknowledge no-go zones, but they do exist in different countries.